Regulation of algorithms: Public discussion

 Algorithmic tacit collusion is a legally dubious antitrust practise committed by means of algorithms, which the courts are not able to prosecute.
 This danger concerns scientists and regulators in EU, US and beyond.
 European Commissioner Margrethe Vestager mentioned an early example of algorithmic tacit collusion in her speech on "Algorithms and Collusion" on March 16, 2017, described as follows:

 "A few years ago, two companies were selling a textbook called The Making of a Fly.
 One of those sellers used an algorithm which essentially matched its rival’s price.
 That rival had an algorithm which always set a price 27% higher than the first.
 The result was that prices kept spiralling upwards, until finally someone noticed what was going on, and adjusted the price manually.
 By that time, the book was selling – or rather, not selling – for 23 million dollars a copy."

 In 2018, the Netherlands employed an algorithmic system SyRI (Systeem Risico Indicatie) to detect citizens perceived being high risk for committing welfare fraud, which quietly flagged thousands of people to investigators.
 This caused a public protest.
 The district court of Hague shut down SyRI referencing Article 8 of the European Convention on Human Rights (ECHR).

 In 2020, algorithms assigning exam grades to students in the UK sparked open protest under the banner "Fuck the algorithm."
 This protest was successful and the grades were taken back.

+In 2024, the Munich Convention on AI, Data and Human Rights was introduced as part of growing international efforts to regulate artificial intelligence through a human rights lens.
+Developed through a collaborative drafting process involving scholars from the Technical University of Munich, Stellenbosch University, Ulster University, and KNUST, the initiative calls for an international conversation on a binding treaty to safeguard human rights and the principles enshrined in the UN Charter in the age of AI.